symfony/symfony-docs/performance.rst

 Disable Dumping the Container as XML in Debug Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In :ref:`debug mode <debug-mode>`, Symfony generates an XML file with all the
-In debug mode, Symfony compiles the :doc:`service container </service_container>`
+:doc:`service container </service_container>` information (services, arguments, etc.)
-into an XML file.
-This XML file is used by various commands such as
+This XML file is used by various debugging commands such as ``debug:container``
-``debug:container`` and ``debug:autowiring``.
-When the container grows larger and larger,
+and ``debug:autowiring``.

-so does the size of the file and the time to generate it.
-Sometimes the benefit of this
+When the container grows larger and larger, so does the size of the file and the
-file does not outweigh the decrease in performance.
+time to generate it.
+If the benefit of this XML file does not outweigh the decrease

-In these situations, you can disable dumping of the XML file by setting `debug.container.dump` to `false`:
+in performance, you can stop generating the file as follows:

 .. configuration-block::